 None dare ask whether this writing would be understood by the intended recipient.
 None the less, the villagers gladly paid for this service in copper coins or with either a chicken or some eggs – depending on which came first.

-If a villager was poor and needed to tell the Great Authority that he could not pay his taxes, let alone Circum, a special piece of parchment was produced.
+If a villager was poor and needed to tell the Great Authority he could not pay his taxes, let alone Circum, a special piece of parchment was produced.
 Upon it was written: “Pay in A Year or Pay for A Lifetime”.

-There were times when Circum would simply sit silently in his unheated and draughty hovel and “write”.
-Sometimes he would throw the quill and ink pot against the wall.
-At other times, he would simply tear at his hair or tear at his beard or angrily tear up the now ruined piece of parchment.
+Sometimes, in great frustration, he would scream out a curse and throw the quill and ink pot against the wall.
+At other times, he would simply tear at his hair or his beard or angrily tear up the now ruined piece of parchment.

 Afterwards, he would stop, fingers stained with ink and cramped with the efforts of sustained “writing”.
-Curious villagers would ask what it was that he was so earnestly engaged in.
-The answer was always the same:
+Curious villagers would ask what it was he was so earnestly engaged in.

 Bewildered peasants would stare at him in open-mouthed awe and even admiration.
-Yet, they would gladly take the bundles of parchments with them, whenever they would wander far afield.
+Yet, they would gladly take these parchments with them, whenever they would wander far afield.

-“Go forth!” he would say to them “and nail one parchment to the main post within the Market Square of each village that you pass through.
-There may be someone who can and will read what I have written!”
+“Go forth!” he would say to them “and fix one parchment to the main post within the Market Square of each village you pass through.
+There may be someone who can – and will – read what I have written!”

 Whether any of these parchments ever reached their intended destinations remained unknown to him.
-Circum would wait expectantly outside his hovel every day, hoping for someone to bring him even one single parchment in return.
+Circum would wait expectantly every day, ever hoping for someone to bring him even one single parchment in return.

 This story could be entirely fictional, a fairytale – or even partly born of personal experience.
 Gentle reader, I will let you be the judge.
 So far, three chapters have been written, and the story may yet be completed, the Muse willing and if the creeks don’t rise….